datalad/datalad.org/src/content/Articles/2015-07-06-filesystem-benchmarks.md

 symlinks.
 Some data sharing projects which we are going to cover contain thousands and even millions of files (e.g. HCP500 release S3 bucket contained over 5 million files).
-Originally, we had a very nice experience with ZoL (ZFS on Linux, http://zfsonlinux.org) on computational clusters we have used.
-Its volume management, data integrity checking, and various features (snapshotting, etc) are very appealing and served us well.
-So ZFS was a logical choice to deploy on our DataLad development/storage server(s).
+Originally, we had a very nice experience with [ZoL (ZFS on Linux)](http://zfsonlinux.org) on computational clusters we administer/use.
+Its volume management, data integrity checking, and various features (snapshotting, etc) are very appealing and served us well before.
+So ZFS was a logical choice to deploy for our DataLad development/storage server(s).
 But unfortunately, during development we ran into complete system stalls (which thanks to ZoL developers were promptly resolved), and overall **very** slow performance (even with SSD L2ARC caches and relatively large RAM on those boxes).
-So it became important to investigate if we are indeed hitting the limits of contemporary conventional filesystem designs while dealing with large number of files, or just getting bound by ZoL.
+So it became important to investigate if we were indeed hitting the limits of contemporary conventional file-system designs while dealing with large number of files, or just getting bound by ZoL.

+#### System setup

+All the benchmarks were ran on a recently purchased server

+- CPU: Intel(R) Xeon(R) CPU E5-1607 v2 @ 3.00GHz (quad core)
+- RAM: 64GB (registered)
+- OS: Debian jessie (8.1) amd64 build, with NeuroDebian and ZoL repositories enabled
+- Kernel: 3.16.7-ckt9-3~deb8u1 (Debian: 3.16.0-4-amd64)
+- ZoL/ZFS module: 0.6.4-15-7fec46
+- BTRFS tools: originally 3.17 (as in jessie) but then tested a single setup initiated with 4.0 tools (backport coming from NeuroDebian repository)
+- Drives: 6 Seagate Constellation ES.3 (ST4000NM0033-9ZM170, fw SN04)
+  on an LSI SAS3008 HBA

+#### Scripts

 [test_fs.py](https://github.com/datalad/benchmarking/blob/master/test_fs.py)
 script was created to initiate a range of prototypical filesystem setups, with software raid/MD (redundancy), LVM (volume management) and various file systems (EXT4, XFS, ZFS, RaiserFS, BTRFS) in various configurations.
+We tested typical operations in the life-time of a git/annex repository -- creation (only for larger repositories test), du, chmod, git clone, git annex get, git annex (in)direct, tar etc -- full list is available in results tables below.

+### Results

-Below we present results of the analysis, which in its entirety is available as
+Below we present results of the analysis of collected timings, which in its entirety is available as
 [IPython notebook](https://github.com/datalad/benchmarking/blob/master/test_fs_analysis.ipynb)
 with all the necessary data in the repository if you would like to have an alternative analysis or visualization done since presentation